QS World University

 UON ranked in the world's top 150 for Psychology

-The University of Newcastle (UON) Australia's psychology discipline has ranked in the top 150 in the world, confirmed by the QS World University Rankings by Subject 2017.
-The excellent work of UON’s Pyschology researchers and staff is attributed to the ranking improving over 50 places from the top 200 in 2016.
+The University of Newcastle (UON) Australia's psychology discipline has ranked in the top 150 in the world, confirmed by the QS World University Rankings by Subject 2018.

-Working closely with leading social psychology expert, Dr Stefania Paolini, Fatima’s investigations into the dynamics in non-Muslim women’s responses to an educational Muslim-led hijab stall run on university campuses attracted widespread praise from international peers at the Congress.
-The study’s originality and contribution to facilitating peace between Muslims and non-Muslims within the community was commended, with the findings offering greater insight into the social psychological factors which continue to impact and divide societal groups both locally and globally.
+Fatima worked closely with Dr Paolini, investigating the dynamics in non-Muslim women’s responses to an educational Muslim-led hijab stall run on university campuses.
+The study lead to widespread praise, with the findings offering greater insight into the social psychological factors which continue to impact and divide societal groups both locally and globally.

 Dr Paolini has also collaborated with University of Arizona Communication Professor Jake Harwood on an investigation into cultural diversity through the use of music.
 The research revealed that people who value diversity are more likely to enjoy listening to music from other cultures, which in turn, advances one’s pro-diversity beliefs.

 As leaders in the Psychological Science field, Professor Karayanidis, Associate Professor Todd and Dr Paolini are some of the top researchers and educators at the University of Newcastle.
 Alongside other academics, their dedication and guidance has led to us being ranked in the top 150 in the world.